PalFish Chooses Vonage to Enhance Customer Acquisition and Post-Purchase Services

-Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, is enabling China-based edtech platform PalFish+%28%26%2320276%3B%26%2340060%3B%29 to seamlessly connect with current and potential customers across multiple communications channels using the Vonage+Communication+Platform.
+HOLMDEL, N.J., April 19, 2022 /PRNewswire/ -- Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, is enabling China-based edtech platform PalFish (伴鱼) to seamlessly connect with current and potential customers across multiple communications channels using the Vonage Communications Platform.

 PalFish is a professional private online tutoring platform designed for English language learners from 3 - 12 years old and based on Pearson academic programs.
 With thousands of overseas students across South Asia on its platform, PalFish offers short duration classes of 25 minutes each through various interactive tools, helping kids maintain high attention to achieve an ideal learning outcome.

 The Vonage Voice API enables the creation of automated and personalized customer interactions with AI.
-From voice bots to customised conversational AI and analytics, the Voice API can be directly integrated to existing systems and processes.
-PalFish has deployed the Voice API in its contact centre to enhance communications with parents for post-purchase services.
+From voice bots to customized conversational AI and analytics, the Voice API can be directly integrated to existing systems and processes.
+PalFish has deployed the Voice API in its contact center to enhance communications with parents for post-purchase services.

 "The partnership with Vonage has been crucial to helping us reach our audience more effectively," said a representative from PalFish.
 "While the use of communication APIs is a first for PalFish, the integration of the solution into our existing systems was seamless and fuss-free.
 This has not only enabled us to enhance customer experience but also helped us acquire new customers."